smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 1. Core needs a new transport type to support a WebSocket Server.
 2. The JavaScript library needs a new transport type to support WebSocket Client.
 3. App registration on SDL Developer Portal (smartdevicelink.com) needs a new field for local apps.
-4. Policy table and server need to support the new App HMI type `OPEN_HMI`.

 ## Alternatives considered